RichStone/crosspost-markdown/README.md

 - Host your blog in webflow, dev.to and GitHub: write markdown once, push to all platforms with a single command! 🚀
 - Want to write your blog in markdown but host in on Webflow?
 One command! 🚀
+- Keep your markdown between webflow and dev.to in sync.
+1 cmd.
 - Want to keep your blog on dev.to, but version control and open source it in GitHub?
 Yeah, you've guessed it, 1 command!